 Backordering is an important tool for your business especially if you deal with pre-orders.
 Manually checking your sales orders and stock levels and then creating purchase orders is both time-consuming and frustrating.
-The backorder functionality lets you convert sales orders to purchase orders and directly track the shipping status of those orders with minimal effort.
+The backorder functionality acts as a connector by letting you convert sales orders to purchase orders and directly track the shipping status of those orders with minimal effort.
 Here’s how you can make the most out of backordering.

 Before you start backordering there are two things you should set up on your Sales Orders to ensure that backordering in the future is a smooth process: